Travel Insurance For Nepal From India

 Secure your trip with the right insurance

-If you’re planning to go on a trek or participate in adventure sports, a travel insurance for Nepal is mandatory.
-Even otherwise, it’s best to invest in insurance to cover you during the trip.
-Tata AIG’s Travel Guard is the best travel insurance for Nepal with comprehensive coverage against all kinds of travel delays and cancellations that are a possibility given Nepal’s unpredictable weather, especially in remote locations.
+If you’re planning on visiting Nepal, a travel insurance for Nepal is recommended to cover you during the trip.
+Tata AIG’s Travel Guard is the best travel insurance for Nepal with comprehensive coverage against all kinds of travel delays, cancellations, sickness that are a possibility given Nepal’s unpredictable weather, especially in remote locations.

 Alternatively, if you fall sick or get injured, the only way out from most areas is via helicopter ambulance.
 Travel Guard not only offers 24x7 assistance anywhere in the world, it also covers any medical exigencies, including emergency evacuations.
 So, you can travel stress-free with insurance for Nepal knowing that you are completely covered in case of any untoward incident.
 You can compare travel insurance plans to pick the one that suits you the most, in terms of coverage amount & premium.